Dr. Anthony J. Barravecchio

 In 2001 Dr. Barravecchio founded Allied Medical Associates (AMA) formerly known as North Haledon Medical.
 He constantly strives to find ways to improve upon the principles which AMA was established.
 He takes great pride in playing an active role in educating his patients on ways to improve their health.
 He is a strong advocate of preventive medicine and is always searching for ways to improve his patients' care.
 He routinely attends national conferences on recent advancements in the medical community and is often called upon to lecture to his fellow physicians.
 He also enjoys volunteering his time to lecture to the community on relevant health topics whenever he gets the opportunity.

 Dr. Barravecchio is also prominently involved in his community.
-He is the school and football team physician at Manchester Regional High School, Medical Director of The Salesian Sisters in Haledon (a local convent for Catholic Sisters), the town Physician for the North Haledon-Haledon Police Department, Medical Director of Care One at Wayne Nursing and Sub-Acute Rehabilitation Center, Director of Gerontology at Regency Gardens Nursing Home, and is the director of the medical consultation service at Kessler Institute for Rehabilitation North.
+He is the school and football team physician at Manchester Regional High School, Medical Director of The Salesian Sisters in Haledon (a local convent for Catholic Sisters), the town Physician for the North Haledon-Haledon Police Department, Medical Director of JDT Villa, Director of Gerentology at Regency Gardens Nursing Home, and is the Director of the medical consultation service at Kessler Institute for Rehabilitation North.

 In his spare time Dr. Barravecchio enjoys playing tennis, traveling, cheering on his beloved Mets and Jets, and spending time with his family.
 Dr. Barravecchio is married and lives locally with his two sons and daughter.
 He frequently runs into patients around town and encourages them to take the time to say hello.